-When you discuss the issues that are troubling you I will give attention to your feelings, thoughts, memories, dreams, fears, longings, body and soul.
-This perspective allows for your wholeness to be present including what you may feel is unacceptable.
-I will respond to you as a unique individual, primarily through the conversation and the relationship that develops between us.
-Often, what can be most helpful is just out of consciousness and sometimes I may suggest working with images, dreams, creative art therapies such as paper and crayons, or give attention to symptoms felt in the body.
+When you discuss the issues that are troubling you I will give attention to your feelings, thoughts, memories, dreams, all that needs to be heard.
+This includes what you may feel to be unacceptable.
+I will respond to you as a unique individual, primarily through the conversation and the relationship that develops between us, and at times I may offer to work with images, dreams, creative art therapies such as paper and crayons, or give attention to symptoms felt in the body.

 The nature of counselling and therapy is an intimate one; bringing your inner world to a stranger.
 It is also a courageous one.
 Past relationships are key in how we develop growing up so the relationship that grows between us can also help us in our understanding and be a valuable part of the process.
 Through seeing and listening more closely bridges are built to what is unconscious, developing a deeper connection within and greater understanding.
 This allows for new resources to develop and more choices to emerge for you.